Loading...

 Seeks to earn a higher yield than a traditional money market fund.G

-The Secured Overnight Financing Rate (SOFR) – a measure of the overnight secured borrowing rate in the U.S. – ended the month unchanged from January, closing at 3.68%.
-At month-end, the 3-month term SOFR rate was 3.67%, and the 3-month U.S. Treasury bill closed at 3.66%.
+The Secured Overnight Financing Rate (SOFR) – a measure of the overnight secured borrowing rate in the U.S. – was unchanged from March, closing at 3.66%.
+At month-end, the 3-month term SOFR rate was 3.66%, and the 3-month U.S. Treasury bill closed at 3.67%.

 This is not a money market fund.
 The share price will fluctuate.